palebluepaul/brandish/README.md

-# Brandish
+# Brandish the Narrative

-Brandish is a project that monitors a Notion briefs folder for new documents, retrieves new briefs and agent configurations, instantiates and invokes agents, handles data persistence, generates output briefs, writes outputs back to Notion, and logs activities.
+Brandish the Narrative is a project that monitors a Notion briefs folder for new documents, retrieves new briefs and agent configurations, instantiates and invokes agents, handles data persistence, generates output briefs, writes outputs back to Notion, and logs activities.

 ## Getting Started